codex-academy/Nelisa/2_Display_the_data.md

 # Display the data

-> Nelisa needs the sales data in her inbox
+> Nelisa wants a comprehensive weekly online sales report.

-How to get data online

-* GitHub Pages - Static HTML

-Getting the on the go

-* Templates
-* Email
+Publish the sales report online using **GitHub Pages**

+Create HTML reports using [Handlebars]() templates to convert the data into html files which can be published online.

-## Learning areas:
+# Learning areas:

-* Templating using handlebars
+* templating using handlebars
-* How to send emails using nodemailer